 (5) Allowable expense.
-Charges for services rendered or supplies furnished by a health plan that would qualify as covered expenses and for which the program pays in whole or (6) Appeal.
+Charges for services rendered or supplies furnished by a health plan that would qualify as covered expenses and for which the program pays in whole or in part, subject to any deductible and coinsurance amounts.
+(6) Appeal.
 A written complaint submitted by or on behalf of a member regarding one (1) of the following: